-Valuation is the central theme in this course: In order to make or understand financial decisions, you need to examine what consequences they have (we will focus on risky future cash flows) and how to compare the alternatives.
-You need to practice the proper approach to valuation: forecast expected future cash flows, and estimate the appropriate discount rate for that cash flow stream.
-The "value" of an asset is then estimated as the present value of the cash flows it generates, discounted using the appropriate discount rate.
-The valuation techniques we will use go beyond that, by building in the effects of tax shields and other "side effects" of financing decisions.
+You will notice that valuation is a central theme in this course: In order to make or understand financial decisions, you need to examine what consequences they have and how to compare the alternatives.
+You need to practice the proper approach to valuation: the expected future cash flows matter!
+For that reason, the Valuation course is a prerequisite for this course.